replikativ/datahike/doc/cli.md

-Provided the filestore is configured with `{:in-place? true}` you can even write to the same database without a dedicated daemon from different shells,
+Provided the filestore is configured with `{:in-place? true}` you can even write to the same database without a dedicated daemon from different shells:

 ```bash